 What We Do

 VAE’s studio-based programs have included papermaking, printmaking, ceramics, sculpture, drawing, painting, writing, music and dance.
 VAE has a focus on working in the environment, using the outdoors as our studio, viewing nature as our medium as well as repurposing and recycling material from businesses and the home to use creatively.
 We offer after-school sessions and vacation art camps for children as well as evening classes for teens and adults.
 You would not be surprised to see us at a local fair, farmer’s market or parade, especially the North Bennington Halloween Parade.
 Our VAE Art Bus is our “Mission in Motion” traveling art studio that bring the arts to the people.
 VAE’s exhibition and performance sites are now satellite venues that cater to the specific type of exhibition or performance.
 Gallery spaces within a mile include The Left Bank, The Village School of North Bennington, The North Bennington Train Depot and Kevin’s Restaurant.
 We call this “Artreach” an initiative to get art out in public spaces more than traditional galleries.
 VAE also continues to work with Bennington Museum and downtown Bennington galleries and businesses.
 Supporting the work of local and regional artists as well as student artists is an important element to VAE.
 The popular cabaret style Basement Music Series (BMS) came to life in 2004.
 It brings local, national and international musicians to the stage in an intimate listening room.
 Known more as a cold weather series the BMS presents folk, rock, indie, jazz, blues, alternative and acts that blend all the above.
 In 2008, the New York Times called the Basement Music Series “A Park Slope Bistro in the Green Mountains”.
-In 2016 the Basement Music Series kicked off in its new location at 504 Main St. in downtown Bennington.
+In 2016 the Basement Music Series kicked off in its new location at 504 Main Street in downtown Bennington.
 Through a partnership with the Masonic Hall, a transformation began to create a performing arts venue within the historic building.

 Where We Do It